Goshen College snow removal equipment includes:

 E) Policy for calling in snow removal staff

-- For evenings and week-ends where there are special events at the College Church, Rec/Fit Building, Music Center, or Umble Center, security will call Kennard to clear sidewalks once there is a measurable amount of snow needing to be removed to protect our campus visitors.
+- For evenings and week-ends where there are special events at the College Church, Rec/Fit Building, Music Center, or Umble Center, campus safety will call Billy to clear sidewalks once there is a measurable amount of snow needing to be removed to protect our campus visitors.

-- Building managers (Josh Keister, Brian Mast, Marty Lehman,) should call security when they feel there is a need to have physical plant working on snow removal for an event.
+- Building managers (Chad Coleman, Brian Mast, Tina Hartman) should call campus safety when they feel there is a need to have physical plant working on snow removal for an event.

 - Snow removal personnel will not be required to work more than a 12 hour shift without time off to rest and refresh.
 If there are scheduled events on campus and snow is still falling (or expected to fall) one worker will leave early (after 8 hours) to rest and return to take care of sidewalks for events.
 This worker will not be required to come until the normal start time the following morning.